maxxrichard/census_data_ANN/README.md

-# Class of income using Neural Network
+# Analysis of Census Data using Artificial Neural Network
 This repository contains the implementation of artificial neural network in predicting the income of the employee based on several factors.

 ## Problem Statement